home products

 Viewing The EXE File Headers (File Header and Optional Header) Information

-When you first choose to explore an executable, PE Explorer shows you information about the headers of the file (COFF File Header and Optional Header), such as the number of code sections, the size of the image, the application subsystem, and the stack size information.
+Upon selecting an executable for examination, PE Explorer presents you with comprehensive details about the file's headers – the COFF File Header and the Optional Header.
+This information includes the number of code sections, the image's size, the application subsystem, and the stack size information.

 The File Header tells on which machine the binary is supposed to run, how many sections are in it, the time it was linked, whether it is an executable or a DLL and so on.
-(The difference between executable and DLL in this context is: a DLL can not be started but only be used by another binary, and a binary cannot link to an executable).
+In this context, an executable refers to a standalone program that can be run independently, while a DLL is meant to be utilized by another binary and cannot be directly initiated.

 Entry Point Modification